 Conditioning improves the functionality of your brushes such that they continue to work as well as they did when they were first purchased.
 Conditioning the brushes will guarantee that you do not sacrifice the softness of the bristles when scraping polish from them.Brushes that have been well-conditioned will retain their color for a long time.
 Ordinary hair conditioners may aid in the softening and preservation of your brushes.
 Brush conditioners and soaps, on the other hand, are available to help repair the bristles of your brushes.

-How to Save the Bristles on Your Brushes
+How to Store Your Brushes

 The way you clean and store your brushes has an effect on their longevity.
 Paint brushes, beyond a doubt, are just as critical as the masterpiece itself.
 Do not store your brushes in a water jar upside down.
 Place your brushes on a clean kitchen towel to allow them to dry thoroughly and the bristles to reshape.